-- The Latin word for shepherd is pastor.
-It is from this word that we derive many of the terms used in the Church for people with a special role: pastor or priest, pastoral care, pastoral associate, pastoral council.
-These roles always imply a duty of love and care towards those for whom one is responsible. - The Shepherd King was an ancient image of God used by the Hebrew people. - In this gospel text, John is addressing one of the issues that confronted his community: the heretical voices of those who sought to lead people away from-rather than towards-God.
+- · 'Pastor' is the Latin word for 'shepherd'.
+From this word, we have derived many terms used in the Church for people with a special role: pastor or priest, pastoral care, pastoral associate, pastoral council.
+These roles always imply a duty of love and care towards those for whom one is responsible. - · The shepherd king was an ancient image of God that the Hebrew people used. - In this gospel text, John addresses one issue that confronted his community: the heretical voices of those who sought to lead people away from-rather than towards-God.